About the course

 Aim Alliance Schools is a collaborative Alliance of 20 schools made up of both Primary and Secondary Schools.
 London Academy is the lead school for School Direct within the Alliance.
 We train and develop teachers in north London, working in partnership with Middlesex University and Hertfordshire University.

-We provide experienced mentors within the classroom and Lead Phase mentors provide additional support through out the year.
-We are small (a cohort of 20 this year) but concentrate on quality with 100% pass rate of our cohort last year.
+We provide experienced mentors within the classroom and Lead Phase mentors provide additional support throughout the year.
+We are small (a cohort of 25 this year) but concentrate on quality with 100% pass rate of our cohort last year.
 Our schools work closely together in partnership with our universities to ensure you receive a quality, tailored programme of learning and support.

 You can find out lots of information from our Aim Alliance Schools website (https://www.aimallianceschools.org).